O'Nan moonshine and arithmetic: Rademacher Sums and Harmonic Maass Forms

-The completion $\widehat{R^{[\mu]}_{N,k}}$ of $R^{[\mu]}_{N,k}$ to a harmonic Maass form has a pole of order $\mu$ at the cusp $\infty$ and vanishes at all other cusps. \end{theorem} \begin{remark} One can also consider Rademacher sums of weights $\leq 1/2$, which are the main subject of \cite{CD11} and play a crucial rule in both umbral and Thompson moonshine.
+\begin{remark} One can also consider Rademacher sums of weights $\leq 1/2$, which are the main subject of \cite{CD11} and play a crucial rule in both umbral and Thompson moonshine.
 The formulas look very similar in those cases, but since they are not needed, we omit them here. \end{remark}